glpi-project/doc/source/modules/assets/tabs/softwares.rst

 .. note::

-   * the drop-down list enumerates the softwares that are available in the entity
+   * the drop-down list enumerates the software that are available in the entity
-   * licenses management can be found in :ref:`Assets > Softwares`.
+   * licenses management can be found in `Assets > Softwares`.
-     See :doc:`Manage softwares <../assets/softwares>`
+     See :doc:`Manage software <../softwares>`

 .. note::